danforthcenter/plantcv/docs/segment_pathlength.md

 - **Context:**
     - Calculates the geodesic distance of each segment.
 Users can pass only leaf objects (returned from [plantcv.morphology.segment_sort](segment_sort.md)) to only collect lengths of leaves.
+    Path lengths are automatically stored to the [outputs class](outputs.md).

 **Reference Image:** segmented_img